 In addition to serving as the center piece for the infotainment system, the dash-mounted screen also displays album covers and the images transmitted by the rear view camera.

-In addition to Bluetooth and USB connectivity, all 5-Series come standard with navigation, automatic Xenon headlights, auto-dimming ambient lighting, 12-volt power outlets and an integrated garage door opener.
+A 5-Series come standard with Bluetooth connectivity, navigation, automatic Xenon headlights, auto-dimming ambient lighting, 12-volt power outlets and an integrated garage door opener.

 The 5-Series is available with three gasoline-burning engines and a single diesel unit.